If you’re coming for a stay in hospital, here are some things for you to consider.

 If you have special needs/require additional help

-If you have mobility, communication, hearing or visual difficulties, please let us know in advance by phoning the number on your admissions letter or contact our Patient Advice Service.
+If you have mobility, communication, hearing or visual difficulties, please let us know in advance by phoning the number on your admissions letter or contact our Patient Advice and Liaison Service.
 We will do everything we can to keep you as independent as you would be at home.

 Back to top